Skip to content

 Relighting

 Then it was time to go back to relighting to further expand my skills and take the scene to the next level.
-For this relighting project I got help from William Faucher, mentor of CGSpectrum’s new 3D Realtime and Virtual Production Course.
+For this relighting project I got help from William Faucher, mentor of CGSpectrum’s new Realtime 3D Foundations.

 Assessment